wylu-github/HECCs_carbon_non-stoichiometry/README.md

-# Material Property Prediction Repository
+# Non-stoichiometric HECCs Prediction Repository

-This repository contains machine learning tools and feature extraction functions designed for predicting mechanical properties and carbon vacancy formation energies in metal carbide ceramics.
-The repository is organized into modules for mechanical property prediction and vacancy prediction.
+This repository contains machine learning tools and feature extraction functions designed for predicting mechanical properties and carbon vacancy formation energies in high-entropy carbide ceramics (HECCs).
+The repository is organized into modules for prediction of mechanical properties and carbon vacancy formation energies.

 ## Directory Structure

-Each prediction task (mechanical properties and vacancy formation energy) is organized in its own folder.
+Each prediction task (mechanical properties and vacancy formation energies) is organized in its own folder.
 Below is an outline of the files and their purposes within each directory.

 ### Mechanical Property Prediction (`mechanical_prediction`)